 A simple, clear, thorough, and complete explanation of basic building science applicable to any building in any climate.
 Over 1,000 large color drawings and photos, plus fun quizzes.
 No charts, graphs, or math.
 Read this book and become your own expert on making buildings comfortable, healthy, safe, durable, and very energy efficient, because you will understand the underlying science of the movement through buildings of heat, air, water, light, sound, fire, and pests, and how these can be controlled.
 This book also includes sections on designing building enclosures, indoor air quality, choosing heating and cooling systems, and how to ventilate, heat, and cool different types of buildings.

-If you’re looking to start your own little library focused on eco green building we think these 18 books would be a great way to start.
+If you’re looking to start your own little library focused on eco green building we think these books are a great way to start.
 No matter what your knowledge level is right at this moment, if you read these books you’ll be talking about sustainability and green design like an expert in no time.
 And if you’re at the beginning stages of building your own green home or doing a big renovation, the more research you do the happier you’ll be with your finished project.
 Plus, most of these books are just plain beautiful, so we’re sure you’ll enjoy paging through them and dreaming of your future perfect green home!